 Japan's capital becomes centre of its coronavirus epidemic

+The governor of the Japanese capital will on Wednesday ask residents to refrain from going outside for non-essential business at the weekend, public broadcaster NHK said, after the number of cases of coronavirus jumped in the city.

+More than 40 new cases were reported in Tokyo on Wednesday, media said, its biggest one-day increase.
+Tokyo Governor Yuriko Koike was due to brief reporters later in the evening.

-Japan's capital of Tokyo is at the centre of its coronavirus epidemic with more cases than any other region after a record number in a single day, data from public broadcaster NHK showed.
-Tokyo registered a record 17 new cases on Tuesday, taking its tally to 171, and overtaking the hard-hit northern island of Hokkaido island as the prefecture with the most infections, NHK reported.
+The city has become the centre of Japan's coronavirus epidemic, with 211 cases, more than any other region after increases this week.
+It overtook the hard-hit northern island of Hokkaido island on Tuesday as the prefecture with the most infections, NHK reported.

-The outbreak has infected 1,214 people in Japan as of late Wednesday morning, with 43 deaths linked to the virus, NHK said.
-That excludes 712 cases from a cruise ship moored near Tokyo last month.
+The outbreak has infected 1,271 people in Japan as of Wednesday evening, with 44 deaths linked to the virus, NHK said.
+That excludes 712 cases and 10 deaths from a cruise ship moored near Tokyo last month.
 The International Olympic Committee and Japanese government on Tuesday agreed to put back the Tokyo 2020 Olympics to 2021 over the outbreak.

-Hokkaido ended a state of emergency over its outbreak of the coronavirus, which saw 163 cases.
+Japan's northern prefecture of Hokkaido ended a state of emergency over its outbreak of the coronavirus, which has seen 167 cases.
 The outbreak has now infected more than 420,000 across 196 countries, according to a Reuters tally, with almost 19,000 deaths linked to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)